antfriend/antfriend.github.io/bioelectric_resonance.md

 Individual TTDB files are, in isolation, inert documents.
 A file about memory substrate cannot navigate to a file about morphostasis by itself — it has no traversal capacity.
 What gives the graph its navigable structure are the **coordinate edges** that connect one file's address to another's.

-These edges — `relates: resonates_with>@LAT42.5LON-70.3` — are the cognitive glue of the Mnemon knowledge system.
+These edges — `relates: resonates_with>@LAT42.5LON-70.3` — are the cognitive glue of the TTE knowledge system.
 They transform a pile of independent files into a graph that can be traversed as a single system.
 Agent 32 does not read files; it follows edges.
 The files are the substrate; the edges are the field.

 Without edges, TTDB is a filesystem with fancy filenames.
 With edges, it is a knowledge graph that can be navigated, explored, queried, and reasoned over.
 The edge layer is orthogonal to the file layer — you can add, remove, or rewire edges without touching the file content.
 The glue can be reconfigured without rebuilding the cells.